Key Stage 1 Curriculum

 We choose these topics based on the National Curriculum objectives for each year group, the interests and needs of the children in each cohort and the core values of our school, to ensure we meet our vision:

 Every child will have the confidence, self-belief and resilience to embrace challenges and strive to achieve all aspirations.
 Every child will have empathy and compassion for all those around them, developing the foundations needed to become a responsible and respectful member of the community and the wider world.

-These are our initial plans, linking together aspects of English and Science with Foundation subjects such as History, Geography, Art and Design Technology.
+Our initial plans link together aspects of English and Science with Foundation subjects such as History, Geography, Art and Design Technology.
+These are taught within a creative curriculum which is entitled EPIC.
 The Maths curriculum is taught alongside these topics as a stand-alone subject, unless purposeful links can be made to help reinforce learning across different areas.

 As we move through the year, these plans will be developed further with details of RE, SMSC and other coverage added as we respond to the children’s learning rates, interests and needs.
 We want to make sure the learning we offer is relevant and interesting as well as meeting the requirements of the National Curriculum.